Skip to content

 Reviews from similar travellers: look for reviews from people in your situation — couples, families with kids, elderly travellers, history enthusiasts — rather than overall ratings.

-For an evening complement to your day tour, the Medieval Dinner show takes the private, intimate experience into a different setting: a Gothic cellar with period food, sword fighting, and fire dancing — exclusively for your group, with no strangers at your table.
+For an evening complement to your day tour, the Medieval Dinner show takes the private, intimate experience into a different setting: a Gothic cellar with period food, sword fighting, and fire dancing — with a table for your party.

 FAQ